horizontalsystems/blockchain-crypto-guides/DeFi/3-using-defi.md

     Setup another wallet for all-purpose transactions.
 It can be used for transacting with people you know or for paying for services online.

-- DeFi transactions
+- For DeFi Transactions

     Consider setting up yet another wallet for DeFi transactions.
 Just like the 'storage wallet' this wallet should be used for transacting with people you know.

 ## DeFi Transactions

-Unlike [regular transactions](/fundamentals/8-transactions-basics.md) that send Ethereum or Ethereum-based tokens from one address to another, DeFi transactions are typically a lot more expensive.
+Generic [Ethereum transactions](/fundamentals/8-transactions-basics.md) that send Ethereum or Ethereum-based tokens from one address to another are typically a lot cheaper than DeFi transactions.

+Generic Transaction:

+> SEND x Ethereum (ETH) FROM addressA TO addressB

+Generic transactions are cheaper to execute as they consume minimum computational resources.

+Generic DeFi Transaction:

+> 1. SEND X Ethereum (ETH) FROM addressC TO a smart contract belonging to a Uniswap DEX.
+> 2. Convert ETH to some USDC stablecoin.
+> 3. Send USDC stablecoins to Curve.fi DEX
+> 4. Convert USDC on Curve.fi to USDT stablecoin
+> 5. Send USDT to Kyber Netwrok DEX
+> 6. Convert USDT to Ethereum on Kyber DEX

-Typical DeFi transaction (like say exchanging tokens on a DEX) consist of a lot of computational steps which take significantly more computing resources when executed on a blockchain.
+Typical DeFi transaction (like the one above) can consist of a lot of computational steps which take significantly more computing resources when executed on a blockchain. therefore, DeFi transactions are costly.

-> DeFi transactions are expensive because the blockchain transaction fees go in parallel with the computational resources needed to execute transaction.
+> DeFi transactions are expensive because the blockchain transaction fees go in parallel with the computational and other blockchain resources (i.e. size of transaction) needed to execute a transaction.

-While sending ETH from one address to another may cost less than a dollar, executing a DeFi transaction can easily cost 10$.
+While sending ETH from one address to another may cost less than a dollar, executing a DeFi transaction involving can sometimes cost 1000$.
+It goes without saying that such transaction operate with large sums so paying such fees usually is not an issue.
+We will look at such transactions in the upcoming section about [earning on DeFi](/DeFi/4-making-money-defi.md).

-This problem may no longer be relevant when Ethereum blockchain expands its capacity so that it can handle more transactions.
-Until then DeFi transactions costs are leikly to keep increasing, especially as the DeFi services attract more and mroe people.
+The high fee issue may no longer be relevant when Ethereum blockchain expands its capacity to be able to handle more transactions.
+Until then DeFi transactions costs are likely to keep increasing, especially as DeFi ecosystem and services attract more and more people.

 So, keeping in mind above, it makes more sense to use DeFi for transacting with larger sums.
 A DeFi transactions involving 20$ worth of funds may require a fee equivalent to the half of the amount.
 Paying a 10$ fee for a transaction that involves $5000 worth of cryptocurrency may be acceptable.